corda/corda-docs-portal/content/en/docs/corda-os/4.8/run-your-cordapp.md

 }
 ```

-You can run this `deployNodes` task using Gradle.
+2. Using Gradle, run the `deployNodes` command that corresponds to your operating system from the root of your project:

+   * Mac OSX: `./gradlew clean deployNodes`
+   * Windows: `gradlew clean deployNodes`

    For each node definition, Gradle will:

-* Package the project’s source files into a CorDapp jar.
+   * Package the project’s source files into a CorDapp `.jar`.
    * Create a new node in `build/nodes` with your CorDapp already installed.

-To do this, run the command that corresponds to your operating system from the root of your project:

-* Mac OSX: `./gradlew clean deployNodes`
-* Windows: `gradlew clean deployNodes`

-## Running the nodes
+## Run the nodes

-Running `deployNodes` will build the nodes under `build/nodes`.
+Running `deployNodes` builds the nodes under `build/nodes`.
 If you navigate to one of these folders, you'll see
 the three node folders.
 Each node folder has the following structure: